 Design method

-development In the project environment, Waterfall methodology can be easily understood not only by the developer but also the clientIn contrast to Agile methodology, Waterfall complete scope of requirements is known in advance
+Waterfall methodology was chosen over Agile as the development approach.
+In the project environment, Waterfall methodology can be easily understood not only by the developer but also the client due to the clarity of the linear sequence.

+In contrast to Agile methodology, in Waterfall, the complete scope of requirements is known in advance and therefore each phase must be fully developed and delivered before the developer moves to the next one.
+Tasks are divided chronologically in achievable chunks and delivered in a number of phases.
+Specific deliverables and review process makes each phase easy to manage [40].

+The diagram below shows the Waterfall Software Development Life Cycle (SDLC) and the tasks required in each phase: